thunderbird/policy-templates/README.md

 }
 ```
 ### DisableDefaultBrowserAgent
 Prevent the default browser agent from taking any actions.
-Only applicable to Windows; other platforms donâ€™t have the agent.
+Only applicable to Windows; other platforms don’t have the agent.

 The browser agent is a Windows-only scheduled task which runs in the background to collect and submit data about the browser that the user has set as their OS default.
 More information is available [here](https://firefox-source-docs.mozilla.org/toolkit/mozapps/defaultagent/default-browser-agent/index.html).

-**Compatibility:** Firefox 75, Firefox ESR 68.7 (Windows only)\
+**Compatibility:** Thunderbird Beta 75, Thunderbird ESR 68.7 (Windows only)\
 **CCK2 Equivalent:** N/A\
 **Preferences Affected:** N/A

 #### Windows (GPO)
 ```
-Software\Policies\Mozilla\Firefox\DisableDefaultBrowserAgent = 0x1 | 0x0
+Software\Policies\Mozilla\Thunderbird\DisableDefaultBrowserAgent = 0x1 | 0x0
 ```
 #### Windows (Intune)
 OMA-URI:
 ```
-./Device/Vendor/MSFT/Policy/Config/Firefox~Policy~firefox/DisableDefaultBrowserAgent
+./Device/Vendor/MSFT/Policy/Config/Thunderbird~Policy~thunderbird/DisableDefaultBrowserAgent
 ```
 Value (string):
 ```